soxofaan/duviz/README.rst

 Instead of size in bytes, you can also get inode usage: just use the option ``--inodes`` (or ``-i`` in short).

-If you directly pass ``duviz`` a ZIP file, it will visualize the size breakdown of the file tree in the ZIP file.
+If you directly pass ``duviz`` a ZIP or tar file, it will visualize the size breakdown of the file tree in the ZIP/tar file.
-By default, the compresses size will be visualized, but decompressed size can be shown with option ``--decompressed``.
+In case of ZIP files, the compressed size will be shown by default (option ``--unzip-size`` will toggle showing of decompressed size).
+For tar files, only the decompressed size is available.

 Run it with option ``--help`` for more options.